axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/checkbox/README.md

 ### label

 The string-valued `label` provides the label text.
 Markup isn't allowed!
 When no label is set and the component hasn't any children no HMTL label will be rendered due to semantics.
 A label can also be passed as a children.
-Pay attention that `<label>` can't be used, beacause the patterns-library provides a label itself.
+It **must** be enclosed by a container.
+Pay attention that `<label>` is not allowed as a container, beacause the patterns-library provides a label itself.

 ### variant